 Mitigation: Integrate weather risk management with travel protocols.
 Stockpile emergency supplies in vehicles and subscribe to localized weather alerts that translate news from the specific mountain districts where your team operates.

-3. Civil Unrest and Protests
+3. How Do Civil Unrest and Protests Affect Operations?

 While often localized, protests over economic issues or political shifts can lead to roadblocks and disruptions in major cities like Dushanbe or Bishkek.
 Social sentiment can turn quickly, making it difficult for foreign nationals to gauge the severity of a gathering.